-This policy applies to all employees, committees, affiliates and members of British Water Ski and Wakeboard.
-The policy sits alongside all other BWSW policies and codes including, but not limited to, the Code of Conduct and the Committee Terms of Reference.
+This policy applies to all employees, committees, affiliates and members of BWSW.
+The policy sits alongside the Safeguarding Regulation and all other BWSW policies and codes including, but not limited to, the Code of Conduct and the Committee Terms of Reference.